-It has been customary with LEGO to share the Yuletide cheers among its employees during the holidays by giving a uniquely designed LEGO set that each LEGO Brand Store employee are fortunate enough to receive.
+It has been customary with LEGO to share the Yuletide cheers among its employees during the holidays by giving a uniquely designed LEGO set that each LEGO Brand Store employee is fortunate enough to receive.
 Last year, we saw the LEGO Store Employee Gift 50 Years on Track (4002016) as the perfect holiday gift for those who are privileged to work inside the premises of the LEGO Store.
 The 50 Years on Track (4002016) set, coming in at 1,141 pieces, represents some of the best-loved LEGO train sets that the company designed in the span of 50 years.
 It was an absolute microscale masterpiece that only LEGO employees are very fortunate to have.

-This 2017, it seems that LEGO is still keeping the tradition of sharing its blessings in the form of an uber exclusive set that LEGO Store employees can expect.
-Similar to last year’s 50 Years on Track, the first images of this year’s LEGO employee gift have been spotted over at Ebay.
+This 2017, it seems that LEGO is still keeping the tradition of sharing its blessings in the form of an uber-exclusive set that LEGO Store employees can expect.
+Similar to last year’s 50 Years on Track, the first images of this year’s LEGO employee gift have been spotted over at eBay.
 Listings for the LEGO Store Employee Gift Nutcracker (4002017) have been quite numerous recently on the secondary market, with some selling for as much as $300.
 Coming in at 732 pieces, this year’s LEGO employee gift seems to borrow some design ideas from the recent LEGO holiday promotional set bearing the same name – Nutcracker (40254).
-Here are some images of set 4002017 posted over at Ebay and Instagram.
+Here are some images of set 4002017 posted over at eBay and Instagram.

 Of course, I may be wrong in all of these since I am just giving my initial impression based on how the box art looks like rather than seeing the actual build.
 I just hope that we can have some kind, LEGO Store employees that will share how this gift looks like when it is finally built.

 Thanks to Bouwsteentjes for sharing the above images.